Yonatan-Beer/RectilinearGraphs/README.md

 # RectilinearGraphs

-This is a project created to aid testing conjectures about the crossings of graph embeddings.
+Rectilinear Graphs is a tool created to assist reasoning about the number of crossing of various configurations of graphs with straight edges.
+It is entirely the work of Yonatan Beer.
+Rectilinear Graphs is written in Rust using the egui framework.